23 Free Sales Plan Templates | How to Create (with Examples)

 Pricing and promotions

 The plan should outline the pricing of products and any promotional campaigns the company runs to keep existing customers and attract new ones.
-The pricing should reflect the value of the product or service conveys to the customers.
+The pricing should reflect the value of the product or service conveyed to the customers.

-Deadlines and Directly Responsible Individuals (DRIs)
+Deadlines and directly responsible individuals (DRIs)

 The plan should outline any deadlines that should be met and the individuals or teams responsible for making this happen.
 Setting deadlines ensures each goal is realized on time so as the plan and the end goal can be realized.
 In addition, it helps the company actualize the plan (deliverables) within the set period.
-Finally, assigning individuals or teams specific roles and responsibilities ensure the order is maintained and enhances accountability.
+Finally, assigning individuals or teams specific roles and responsibilities ensures the order is maintained and enhances accountability.

-Action Plan for Teams and Individuals
+Action plan for teams and individuals

-The sales plan should have a quantifiable action of what is to be done and the specific goals they should achieve.
+The plan should have a quantifiable action of what is to be done and the specific goals they should achieve.
 The action plan should detail the actions/activities that should be done to realize the set goals.
 An action plan is fundamentally a summary of the company’s game plan (strategy).

 Resources

 Every output requires an input.
 The plan should outline what is needed to achieve the objectives of the strategy/plan.
-Resources are tools that the sales team will utilize in the process of implementing the sales plan.
+Resources are tools that the sales team will utilize in the process of implementing the plan.
 Resources include labor (sales team, specialists), technology (software, online ads), stationery (banners, flyers), and compensation for the team.
 Including the resources in the plan ensures the plan balances costs and sales to avoid a situation where the sales costs exceed sales revenue reducing profit margins to an unsustainable level.

-Market and Industry Conditions
+Market and industry conditions

 Market and industry conditions are essential factors about the company’s sector that should be considered.
-Market conditions will determine the position of the company is at as a business and a competitor.
-Regarding market conditions, the plan will indicate the niche in the market (size of market, demand for product, opportunities), key competitors (strengths and weaknesses), market trends that directly influence sales performance, government policies, and social behaviors customer decisions.
+Market conditions will determine the position of the company as a business and a competitor.
+Regarding market conditions, the plan will indicate the niche in the market (size of market, demand for product, opportunities), key competitors (strengths and weaknesses), market trends that directly influence sales performance, government policies, and social behaviors of customer decisions.

-Customer Segments
+Customer segments

-The sales plan should show the target customers’ demographics.
+The plan should show the target customers’ demographics.
 Understanding the different customer segments influences the approach to be taken to reach out to them.
 Standard customer segments are referrals, renewals, new prospects, upsells, cross-sells, and new segments.

-Performance Benchmarks & Monitoring
+Performance benchmarks & monitoring

 A measurable sales plan implies that the plan’s performance can be quantified.
 The plan must indicate the set benchmarks and metrics used to assess performance and progress.
 Monitoring helps identify skews in the plan, and thus timely corrective measures can be implemented.
 The plan must also indicate which systems and processes will be used to monitor the mentioned metrics.